Anthropic Claude Messages API - Amazon Bedrock

 Tip

 This topic shows how to uses the Anthropic Claude messages API with the base inference operations (InvokeModel or InvokeModelWithResponseStream).
 However, we recommend that you use the Converse API to implement messages in your application.
 The Converse API provides a unified set of parameters that work across all models that support messages.
-For more information, see Use the Converse API.
+For more information, see Carry out a conversation with the Converse API operations.

 Anthropic trains Claude models to operate on alternating user and assistant conversational turns.
 When creating a new message, you specify the prior conversational turns with the messages parameter.
 The model then generates the next Message in the conversation.